-Proposed addition of Minnesota Rules, chapter 4525, part 0100, subpart 5
+Proposed addition of Minnesota Rules, chapter 4525, part 0100, subpart 6a

-Minnesota Statutes, chapter 10A, does not establish an evidentiary standard to be used by the Board in determining whether a violation has occurred.
+Minnesota Statutes, chapter 10A, does not establish an evidentiary standard to be used by the

+Board in determining whether a violation has occurred.
 A proposed amendment to Minnesota Rules, chapter 4525, part 0210, would establish a preponderance of the evidence standard.
 This subpart is needed to define the term "preponderance of the evidence."
-Four other subparts would be renumbered.
 It is reasonable to define undefined terms when needed to provide clarity and improve the administration of Minnesota Statutes, chapter 10A, and those provisions within chapter 211B that are under the jurisdiction of the Board.

-PART 4525,0200 COMPLAINTS OF VIOLATIONS.
+PART 4525.0200 COMPLAINTS OF VIOLATIONS.